-A memoir based on my experiences as a victim of childhood sexual abuse — Mnemosyne: A love affair with memory,” was my third book.
-“Supermax Prison: Controlling the most dangerous criminals,” and “Dark Days in Chicago: The Rehabilitation of an Urban Street Terrorist,” brought my total to five.
+A memoir based on my experiences as a victim of childhood sexual abuse — “Mnemosyne: A love affair with memory,” provided a distraction from my prison-related books.
+“Supermax Prison: Controlling the most dangerous criminals,” and “Dark Days in Chicago: The Rehabilitation of an Urban Street Terrorist,” brought my total to five books.
 My role in “Dark Days” was that of an editor, writing coach, and supporter.

 Now I’ve stepped into the world of Urban Fiction; a genre quite foreign to me, but popular among readers interested in raw, violent stories associated with urban culture, crime syndicates, etc… The stories are page-turners, emulating the darker side of humanity.

 This is where I met Jovon Scott, author of recently published “Blood of my Shadow: The Rise & Fall of the Syndicate.”
 Together, Jovon and I explored the underbelly of urban culture.
 For those unfamiliar with this genre, I suggest that you acquaint yourself with another patch in the quilt we call America.

 This is my journey of enlightment where I jumped into the unknown, allowing myself to experience each spiritual adventure.